yahoojapan/geobleu/README.md

 The final score for the tasks will be the average of these functions' output over all the uid's.
 Resultantly, one submission for a task will have two final scores, one based on GEO-BLEU and the other based on DTW.

-Typical scale of GEO-BLEU scores for the tasks can be quite small, possibly on the order of 10^-3 or 10^-4, due to the calculation involving exponential terms taking negative input values.
+Generally speaking, the scale of GEO-BLEU scores for the tasks can be quite small, possibly on the order of 10^-3 or 10^-4, due to the calculation involving exponential terms taking negative input values.
 If that is the case for the majority of submissions, we organizers will be presenting performances in per mille or ppm.

 #### Example usage of the evaluation functions